 Dr. Annabelle Olsson is a world-renowned veterinarian specialising in Australian wildlife.
 Annabelle has a strong research background, with a Master of Science on the health of free living spectacled flying foxes, and a PhD on the anaesthesia of estuarine and freshwater crocodiles.
 She has been admitted as a Member of the Australian and New Zealand College of Veterinary Scientists in the chapters of Avian Health, and Medicine and Husbandry of Australasian Wildlife.
 Read More

-Terry completed Australia’s first protected area management course at Queensland University, Gatton campus in the early 1980’s.
-After a short time as a park ranger Terry worked for over three decades as a zoo curator in five different zoos across Australia.
-During this time Terry worked on national captive breeding programs for endangered species, ran nature guiding and education programs and worked extensively with printed and visual media outlets emphasising the plight of Australia’s threatened wildlife.
+An ecologist, Terry completed Australia’s first protected area management course at Queensland University, Gatton campus in the early 1980’s.
+After a short time as a park ranger he worked for over three decades on national captive breeding programs for endangered species and nature education programs, and worked extensively with print and visual media outlets emphasizing the plight of Australia’s threatened wildlife.
 Terry is deeply involved in conservation efforts of Northern Australia and specifically on the Wet Tropics World Heritage area.
 Terry has extensive networks in ecological science and government.

 Director & CEO

 Fiachra's career has spanned the globe, tackling some of planet’s most pressing conservation and societal challenges.
 He has extensive experience in Africa, Australia and S.E.
 Asia working with diverse landscapes and cultures.
 He conceived and leads Forever Wild as he believes we must work towards healthy societies and biological diversity across the Earth's last remaining wildernesses.
 He believes we must think and act at a spatial, societal and temporal scale that is truly meaningful - if we don't think at scale we won't act at scale.
 Read More